cjheath/strpp/README.md

 All template parameters may be omitted to use defaults:
 <pre>
-template &lt;typename TextPtr, typename Capture&gt;
+template &lt;typename TextPtr, typename Context&gt;
 class Pegexp
 </pre>